 Supplier engagement

-Suppliers hold the key to potentially large reductions of CO2 emissions in an organisation’s supply chain.
+Suppliers hold the key to reducing CO2 emissions in an organisation’s supply chain.
 Organisations can put in place different engagement strategies to push suppliers to operate with renewable energy, make production processes more efficient and create innovative product solutions, to name a few.

 Procurement of goods and services can make a real difference in reducing carbon emissions.
 Emissions are associated with raw materials, production, processing/manufacturing, packaging, storage, transport as well as the emissions related to purchased services (maintenance, IT, etc.).
-For organisations in the aid sector, procurement can account for up to 70% of their carbon footprint.
+For organisations in the aid sector, procurement accounts for 40 – 60 % of their carbon footprint (1).

 © Tiger Lily/Pexels.